reshavk/Person-Re-Identification/README.md

-# Open-ReID
+# Person Re-Identification

-Open-ReID is a lightweight library of person re-identification for research purpose.
-It aims to provide a uniform interface for different datasets, a full set of models and evaluation metrics, as well as examples to reproduce (near) state-of-the-art results.
+A lightweight library of person re-identification.

 ## Installation